 After cutting a field of grass located 36 km southeast of the settlement of Divnoe, in the Stavropol region of Russia, a single mass of 12.7 kg was found.
 The meteorite had a rusty brown fusion crust indicating a significant terrestrial residence time.
-Divnoe is an olivine-rich (~70 vol%) primitive achondrite with subchondritic chemistry and mineralogy.
+Divnoe is an olivine-rich (~70 vol%) achondrite with subchondritic chemistry and mineralogy.
 It contains an opaque-rich, fine-grained lithology (ORL) along with patches of pyroxene and plagioclase (PP), within a coarse-grained olivine groundmass (CGL).
 Veins of troilite and rare metal occur throughout.

 Formation of this meteorite began as a chondritic body (trapped xenon isotopic patterns are the same as those of ordinary chondrites) that experienced 20 wt% partial melting at 1300°C (Petaev et al., 1994).
 The measured HSE abundances in Divnoe are consistent with a partially melted parent body in which heating from short-lived radionuclides came to a halt before a core was fully formed.
 Terrestrial contamination makes an accurate KAr gas retention age difficult to determine.
 After crystallization of 60 wt% of the partial melt, the remaining 40 wt% Na and K-rich liquid portion of the melt was segregated.
 The CGL and metal components are consistent with the residue after extraction of the melt, while the PP component represents a partial melt phase that was trapped and crystallized within the rock.
 The ORL component was formed late in the partial melt phase by reaction between sulfur vapor and residual olivine.
 All of this material experienced extensive recrystallization during slow cooling from 1000°C to 500°C, after which a secondary reheating event increased the temperature to 700°C, perhaps the result of impact ejection from the parent body 17.2 m.y. ago.
 This was followed by low-temperature annealing, which erased most of the shock features and produced the unique olivine lamellar structure.